ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 In real life security is a process - a journey - and not a simple endpoint.
 We hope that this course has made you far more prepared to take this journey.
 We wish you the best as you develop software that will help protect people’s reputation, property, and even lives.

-# Part III Final Exam
+# Part III: Final Exam

 * Not included as part of the free version of the course.